The Ultimate Medellín, Colombia Travel Guide [ 2022 ]

 This is where we’ve stayed a few times when we’re in MDE!
 If you’re looking for more of an apartment in Medellin to stay in during your vacation to the city, this is your spot.
 It’s easy, comfortable and modern – and feels more like a hotel than an apartment building but you get all the conveniences of your own apartment – like a kitchen, and a washing machine!! (big win) There’s a gym and a small rooftop pool with gorgeous views.
 It’s also in the perfect location in El Poblado, just above Parque Lleras.
-This is my favorite place to stay when I’m basing for a week or a few weeks in the city (I’ve been here for 3 weeks so far working on my new swimsuit line – Watercolors by Kenny Flowers)
+This is one of my go-to places to stay when I’m basing for a week or a few weeks in the city.

-This awesome 4-star hotel is only around $100/night and is a great more luxurious option in El Poblado.
+This 4-star hotel is only around $100/night and is a great more luxurious option in El Poblado.
 It’s right near Parque Lleras and its french luxury vibes will have you feeling like you’ve found the perfect oasis in the city.

 If you’re overnighting in Guatape, make sure you check out Hotel Los Recuerdos for a beautiful family-friendly, affordable resort with a gorgeous infinity pool that overlooks the steps of El Peñon de Guatape.